nickstanley574/nickstanley574.github.io/_library/the-pragmatic-programmer.md

 ```
 # The WISDOM acrostic—understanding an audience

-                    What do you want them to learn?
+                    W-hat do you want them to learn?
-      What is their Interest in what you’ve got to say?
+      What is their I-nterest in what you’ve got to say?
-                How Sophisticated are they?
+                How S-ophisticated are they?
-           How much Detail do they want?
+           How much D-etail do they want?
-Whom do you want to Own the information?
+Whom do you want to O-wn the information?
-        How can you Motivate them to listen to you?
+        How can you M-otivate them to listen to you?

 What
 Interest